 This report examines the function, accuracy, and ease of use of an XBOX Kinect™ as a 3D surface scanner.
 The purpose of this experiment is to demonstrate the utility of a Kinect™ for XBOX 360 (Microsoft®) paired with Skanect (Occipital) and MeshLab software packages as a low cost solution to surface scanning and processing.
 My conclusion is that the Kinect™ is able to accurately model the recorded point cloud as a continuous 3D surface that matches the contour and scale of the test subject surface.
 Both Skanect and MeshLab effectively interpolated the smoothing of the 3D surfaces and provided higher resolution imaging than an unaltered image.
 The resultant resolution of the contoured surface is higher than the resolution of the 3D printers used in this experiment, demonstrating an effective digital duplication of a physical surface.

 For this project, a digital grip gauge was designed for Lockheed Martin to measure the grip length of the aircraft skin of the F-35.
 The objective of the electrical group is to ensure that the gauge will be capable of recognizing when the measurement has stabilized.
 When stabilized, a light will turn on, which allows the operator to know the measurement is ready for reading.
-We developed three prototypes to complete this objective.
-The three prototypes utilize Arduino, comparators, or push buttons.
+We developed three prototypes that each complete this objective.
+The first prototype uses two force sensitive resistors (FSR) powered by Arduino.
+The Arduino code is programmed to turn on a light when the forces on the sensors are equal for a certain range within different zones.
+The second prototype consists of a comparator circuit with two FSRs connected to a NAND gate.
+When both FSRs measure the same force, within a range, a light will turn on.
+The third prototype utilizes two small push buttons that complete a circuit.
+When both buttons are pressed, the circuit is completed and a light will turn on, indicating to the operator that the part is flush with the aircraft skin and the measurement is stabilized.
 While each of these prototypes satisfies the objective, the third prototype was ultimately selected due to size constraints of the gauge design.

 Compressive line sensing is a process of acquiring data and reconstructing images.
 The objective of this study is to explore the impact of the two parameters that are used in the image reconstruction algorithm on the quality of the reconstructed image.
 These two parameters are the compression ratio and the line group.
 The compression ratio is the ratio of the number of measurements taken at each line vs. the resolution of each line.
 The line group is the number of lines that are grouped together and solved jointly when reconstructing the image.
 A higher compression ratio results in degraded image quality because less measurement data is used to reconstruct the image.
 The larger the line group, the better the quality of the image at a cost of longer computation time.
 The key is to find a balance between the compression ratio and line group choices so that the image is reconstructed with as little data as possible while still maintaining a high image quality.
 We will present images reconstructed with different compression ratio and line group based on the data obtained in air and in water.